Software engineering: Software engineering degree programs

-In 1998, the US Naval Postgraduate School (NPS) established the first doctorate program in Software Engineering in the world.
 Additionally, many online advanced degrees in Software Engineering have appeared such as the Master of Science in Software Engineering (MSE) degree offered through the Computer Science and Engineering Department at California State University, Fullerton.
 Steve McConnell opines that because most universities teach computer science rather than software engineering, there is a shortage of true software engineers.
 ETS (École de technologie supérieure) University and UQAM (Université du Québec à Montréal) were mandated by IEEE to develop the Software Engineering Body of Knowledge (SWEBOK), which has become an ISO standard describing the body of knowledge covered by a software engineer.

 Profession

 Legal requirements for the licensing or certification of professional software engineers vary around the world.
 In the UK, there is no licensing or legal requirement to assume or use the job title Software Engineer.
 In some areas of Canada, such as Alberta, British Columbia, Ontario, and Quebec, software engineers can hold the Professional Engineer (P.Eng) designation and/or the Information Systems Professional (I.S.P.) designation.
 In Europe, Software Engineers can obtain the European Engineer (EUR ING) professional title.
+Software Engineers can also become professionally qualified as a Chartered Engineer through the British Computer Society.

-The United States, since 2013, has offered an NCEES Professional Engineer exam for Software Engineering, thereby allowing Software Engineers to be licensed and recognized.
-NCEES will end the exam after April 2019 due to lack of participation.
+In the United States, the NCEES began offering a Professional Engineer exam for Software Engineering in 2013, thereby allowing Software Engineers to be licensed and recognized.
+NCEES ended the exam after April 2019 due to lack of participation.
 Mandatory licensing is currently still largely debated, and perceived as controversial.
-In some parts of the US such as Texas, the use of the term Engineer is regulated by law and reserved only for use by individuals who have a Professional Engineer license.

 The IEEE Computer Society and the ACM, the two main US-based professional organizations of software engineering, publish guides to the profession of software engineering.
 The IEEE's Guide to the Software Engineering Body of Knowledge – 2004 Version, or SWEBOK, defines the field and describes the knowledge the IEEE expects a practicing software engineer to have.
-The most current SWEBOK v3 is an updated version and was released in 2014.
+The most current version is SWEBOK v4.
 The IEEE also promulgates a "Software Engineering Code of Ethics".